COMSYS is pleased to announce the 5th Edition of the COMSYS Maritime VSAT Report which was released in December 2019.

-To give you an idea of how much quality research goes into our reports, the following shows just how well our predictions for the industry have held up, three years into the forecast period.
-This compares our forecasts for 2012, 2013 and 2014 from the Maritime VSAT Report (3rd Edition) compared with what the market actually did:
+To give you an idea of how much quality research goes into our reports, the following shows just how well our predictions for the industry have held up, five years into the forecast period.
+This compares our forecasts for 2014, 2015, 2016, 2017 and 2018 from the Maritime VSAT Report (4th Edition) compared with what the market actually did:

 We made the same comparison of the predictions in our previous reports.
-These figures compare our forecasts made in 2009 for the 2nd Edition and prior to that in 2007 for the 1st Edition compared with what the market actually did:
+These figures compare our forecasts made in 2011 for the 3rd Edition, 2009 for the 2nd Edition and prior to that in 2007 for the 1st Edition compared with what the market actually did:

 The results for the 2nd Edition showed that the market slightly outperformed our Optimistic forecasts – our Most Likely predictions underestimated VSAT adoption by 2.8 per cent in 2010 and 6.8 per cent in 2011 whilst our Optimistic forecasts were 0.1 per cent higher in 2010 and almost exactly on target for 2011.
 Revenue forecasts were 1.5 per cent and 4.5 per cent below actual performance for 2010 and 2011 in our Most Likely scenario with the Optimistic forecast off by -0.5 and -1.6 per cent.